sobolevn/git-secret/README.md

 ### Security

+In order to encrypt (git-secret hide -m) files only when modified, the path mappings file tracks sha256sum checksums of the files added (git-secret add) to git-secret's path mappings filesystem database.
+Although, the chances of encountering a sha collision are low, it is recommend that you pad files with random data for greater security.
+Or avoid using  the `-m` option altogether.
+If your secret file holds more data than just a single password these precautions should not be necessary, but could be followed for greater security.

 If you found any security related issues, please do not enclose it in public.
 Send an email to `security@wemake.services`